aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 - `cacheTag(tag: string)`: caches the function/component under the specified tag
 - `revalidateTag(tag: string)`: from the specified tag, removes the function from the cache.

+You can also revalidate entire paths, if you cache at the page level:

+- `revalidatePath(path: string)`: revalidates a page cached with `"use cache"`

 #### 1) Caching at the page level

 When you cache at the page level, you are telling NextJS to **statically prerender** that page, and to only dynamically regenerate by revalidating the cache manually, which you can do by revalidating the path or a tag.